pub struct Stage { /* private fields */ }Expand description

 Run all upkeep and commit all staged changes to the GPU.

-This is done implicitly in Stage::render
+This is done implicitly in Stage::render.

 This can be used after dropping resources to reclaim those resources on the GPU.